lucasfuturist/moreways/.CORE-CONTEXT/.CONTEXT-CONSOLE/CONSOLE-SRC-CRM.md

 **Dependencies:** `zod`.

 ### `schema/crm.schema.FormSubmissionModel.ts`
-**Role:** Defines the Zod schema for the immutable record of a user's intake form answers.
+**Role:** Defines the Zod schema for the immutable record of a user's intake form answers, including the new Magistrate Verdict structure.
 **Key Exports:**
+- `VerdictSchema` - Zod definition for the legal opinion (status, confidence, analysis).
+- `Verdict` - TypeScript interface for the verdict.
-- `FormSubmissionSchema` - Zod definition including `answers` (JSON), logic flags, and context IDs.
+- `FormSubmissionSchema` - Zod definition including `answers` (JSON), logic flags, context IDs, and the optional `verdict`.
 - `FormSubmission` - TypeScript interface inferred from the schema.
 **Dependencies:** `zod`.